for-any vs for-all

 pred = n ^ f ^ x ^ n # (g ^ h ^ h # (g # f)) # (y ^ x) # (y ^ y)

-successor, then taking the predecessor, and checking the final result being
+With c1 as an example, the following transcript shows: applying the successor, then applying the predecessor, and checking the final result being beta-eta-equivalent to the original numeral c1.

-beta-eta-equivalent to the original numeral c1: *LC_Pnum> eval (succ # c1)
+*LC_Pnum> eval (succ # c1)

 (\f. (\x. f (f x)))